SkylerBurger/original_cropyble/README.md

 07/30/2019 - 0.3.0
 - Cropyble can now accept a path for the input image and crop() accepts a path for the output image.

+08/02/2019 - 1.1.0
+- Cropyble can now crop words and characters recognized within an image using the same crop() method.